ryanalhakim27/Yahoo-Fincancial-Statement-Scraper/docs/how to use.md

 ### Install Required Library

-This module require some library(BeautifulSoup4, Selenium, time, Pandas, and Numpy).
+This module require some library such as BeautifulSoup4, Selenium, time, Pandas, and Numpy.
-1. BeautifulSoup4 is used for parse HTML from Yahoo Finance.
+<br>1.
+BeautifulSoup4 is used for parse HTML from Yahoo Finance.
 This parse process is needed to collect the important information from the HTML file.
-2. Selenium is used for web crawling.
+<br>2.
+Selenium is used for web crawling.
 This is needed because some data need document object model from javascript to be generated.
 And it active when there are interaction with pages.
-3. time is used for delaying in process block code.
+<br>3. time is used for delaying in process block code.
 This is needed because the pages has to be fully loaded before HTML collection process.
-4. Pandas is used to make dataframe
+<br>4.
+Pandas is used to make dataframe
-5. Numpy is used for manipulate data type.
+<br>5.
+Numpy is used for manipulate data type.

 ## Scrape Journey